The Unvaccinated: the new COVID Scapegoats

 Persuasion to get the COVID vaccines failed with some Americans, as those who seek to persuade – namely government officials and the media – have no credibility.
 Onto the next step: a collective effort by the press, corporations, and the government to blame and vilify and target the unvaccinated.
-This is no coincidence, as such efforts help deflect responsibility from those who caused and created this problem in the first place.
+This is no coincidence, as such efforts help deflect responsibility from those who created and perpetuated this problem in the first place.

 In New York City, you will need proof of a COVID vaccine for indoor dining, gyms, and concerts.

 Sahil Kapur @sahilkapurNYC becomes first major U.S. city to mandate vaccination proof for indoor dining and gyms https://t.co/64hbCCGbNC

 Writing for The Atlantic, Juliette Kayyem (a former Homeland Security official with the Obama Administration) calls for the federal government to institute a “no-fly list for unvaccinated adults.”
 She desires there to be the establishment of “norms that restrict certain privileges to vaccinated people,” apparently so other “privileges” can be removed if the no-fly list doesn’t encourage enough vaccinations.